Orckestra/orc-shared/README.md

 `menuItems`: A list of objects with `label` and `handler` properties.
 The former is the text to show, the latter the function to call on clicking the item.

 A simple menu component that will show a list of items when clicked.
+Assigning it a class will apply it to the menu anchor, allowing it to be styled with Styled Components.

 ### Icon